ahmetkarakayaoffical/nats/README.md

-# OpenUEM - NATS
+# scnorionplus - NATS

-Repository containing the OpenUEM NATS message exchange struct and common utils
+Repository containing the scnorionplus NATS message exchange struct and common utils

-This repository is used by OpenUEM's workers, agents and the console as a submodule
+This repository is used by scnorionplus's workers, agents and the console as a submodule